🚪 Eviction Notices & Defenseinternational

 Expert tips

 3. 3The termination date must fall on the last day of a rental period.
-If rent is due on the 1st, the termination date should be the last day of a month.
+If rent is due on the 1st, the termination date must be the last day of a month.
+A notice that terminates mid-period is defective.

 Ready to create your document?